Stabbing is great and all, but wouldn’t it be nice to extend the range of your lethality?

 But wait, not all stainless is created equally either.
 I won’t go into super crazy detail here because choosing a piece of good stainless steel is done by your wallet.
 Spending money is how you get nice stuff, crazy right?
 Simply put, cheap stainless steel knives are softer than high-quality knives and thus have a higher chance of breaking and lower chance of maintaining a point.

 So, pick your weight and length and most likely you’ll be able to find a stainless steel knife that meets those criteria.
 It’s pretty rare for anyone to use a throwing knife in a competition that isn’t stainless steel.
-Some competitions even have rules that mandate all knives be stainless steel.
+Some competitions even have rules that mandate all knives to be stainless steel.

 Gripping Your Weapon